 - Participated in 4 television or radio interviews

-- Organized three “Occupational Therapy days” at the BC Legislature, which included over 40 meetings with MLAs, Ministers and MLA staff
+- Organized four “Occupational Therapy days” at the BC Legislature, which included over 40 meetings with MLAs, Ministers and MLA staff

 - Continued to build on relationships formed with key government officials and stakeholders